 Jan is a spiritual director and pastor.
 One of Jan's great joys is teaching the arts of prayer and meditation, self-reflection, and discernment—practices that lead to an inspired faith in the midst of everyday work, play, relationships, and service.
 She currently serves as Pastor of First Presbyterian Church of San Rafael, a multicultural congregation devoted to spiritual growth and social justice.
 She earned the Diploma in the Art of Spiritual Direction and her Masters of Divinity degrees from San Francisco Theological Seminary.
 Formerly, Jan was a business executive in marketing, strategic planning, and cultural change (organizational development) and a nonprofit consultant.

-Ruth specializes in interfaith integration of spirituality/religion and psychology.
+Ruth specializes in the integration of spirituality, open-hearted communication, and psychology.
 Her approach emphasizes bringing spiritual connection into daily life and all relationships.
-She is a Licensed Marriage and Family Therapist, spiritual director, United Church of Christ minister, Certified Internal Family Systems Therapist, and a student of the Diamond Approach for nine years.
+She is a Licensed Marriage and Family Therapist, Spiritual Director, United Church of Christ minister, Certified Internal Family Systems Therapist, trained in Non-Violent Communication, and a student of the Diamond Approach for thirteen years.
 She offers programs, groups, and retreats as well as individual sessions.
 She is the author of Spiritual Freedom.
 For more information, visit livingfromwithin.com.